College of Fine Arts Resources

 Boston University Professional Theatre Initiative

-The Professional Theatre Initiative (PTI) reflects our belief in the necessity of strong artistic relationships with the theatre profession.
+The Professional Theatre Initiative (PTI) reflects the School’s belief in the necessity of strong artistic relationships with the theatre profession.
 PTI provides opportunities for stimulating, creative interactions between participating theatres and the BU School of Theatre community.
-Many of our students, faculty, and alumni are linked with a variety of professional theatres of many kinds, sizes, and missions to provide experience and interaction that serve both the participant and the theatre company itself.
+Many students, faculty, and alumni are linked with a variety of professional theatres of many kinds, sizes, and missions to provide experience and interaction that serve both the participant and the theatre company itself.

 Our long history of association with the Huntington Theatre Company, in residence at Boston University since 1982, is proof of this long-held belief.
 In recent years, theatres as varied as the Olney Theatre Center, National Players, Potomac Theatre Project, Vineyard Playhouse, Boston Playwrights’ Theatre, Williamstown Theatre Festival, Actors’ Shakespeare Project, and the Pendragon Theatre, among others, have joined this initiative.
 Project-based interactions have been successfully forged with theatres such as the Guthrie Theater, Woolly Mammoth Theatre, Primary Stages, and the Arden Theatre.